SUP With Your Pup: Paddleboard Adventures That Welcome Dogs

 Who says three’s a crowd?
 Photo by Facebook.com/threebrothersboards

-Three Brothers Boards is ranked #1 on TripAdvisor for tours in Daytona Beach, and it’s not hard to see why.
+Three Brothers Boards is one of the most popular tours in Daytona Beach, and it’s not hard to see why.
 Every trip starts with an on-the-ground demonstration and lessons to help beginners get a feel for the boards (they have kayaks if Fido doesn’t take to it).
 You'll then venture out into the calm bay before circling an island and finishing up at canals where manatees and dolphins frequently hang out.
-Classes are $55 per person, and pets SUP for free.
+Classes are $65 per adult, and pets SUP for free.
 Don’t forget to bring a canine life vest for Fido.

 U.S. National Whitewater Center